IBM/MAX-Image-Caption-Generator-Web-App/README.md

 docker run --net='container:max-image-caption-generator' -it max-image-caption-generator-web-app
 ```

-##### Using the Docker Hub Image
+##### Using the Quay Image

 You can also deploy the web app with the latest docker image available on DockerHub by running:

 ```
-docker run --net='container:max-image-caption-generator' -it codait/max-image-caption-generator-web-app
+docker run --net='container:max-image-caption-generator' -it quay.io/codait/max-image-caption-generator-web-app
 ```

 This will use the model docker container run above and can be run without cloning the web app repo locally.